Keeping safe in the water at Crantock Beach

 What has changed at Crantock Beach?

-We think that during storms over the past couple of years sand has significantly shifted on the sea and river beds.
+We think that during storms over recent years sand has significantly shifted on the sea and river beds.
 There is a breakwater that guides the river and this has, at times, become ineffective because of sand building up.

 The Gannel’s natural course is across the beach before heading out to sea.
 The breakwater keeps the river hugging East Pentire – the headland to the right of the beach.

 The Gannel causes currents that can be dangerous, in particular at certain stages of the tide.
 This is the reason why the lifeguards advise not swimming near the river flow and only when and where they designate it is safe to do so.

 There have also been some reports of quicksand close to the river edge and at the far end of the beach towards West Pentire.
 We suggest that visitors remain vigilant especially in these two areas of beach.

 When can I swim safely?

 The RNLI strongly advise that visitors should only swim when lifeguards are present and obey the flags that are put up on the beach and show you where and when it is safe to enter the water.

 Lifeguards are on duty from 19 May to 1 October, 2018 at Crantock Beach.
 When the RNLI are not present (from October until May) we recommend swimming at another lifeguarded beach in the area e.g. Fistral (north) beach in Newquay.

 I’ve got a surf lesson booked.
 Will this be affected?